joCodes01/lashApp/README.md

 # lash_clients

-I'm doing eyelash extensions for ladies at home whilst learning to code.
+I'm doing eyelash extensions for ladies whilst learning to code.

 This app is to manage my client records and appointments.
 I'm using SQL, PHP, HTML, CSS, & JavaScript.